docker-library/docs/mariadb/content.md

 ## Restoring data from dump files

 For restoring data.
-You can use `docker exec` command with `-i` flag, similar to the following:
+You can use the `docker exec` command with the `-i` flag, similar to the following:

 ```console
 $ docker exec -i some-%%REPO%% sh -c 'exec mysql -uroot -p"$MARIADB_ROOT_PASSWORD"' < /some/path/on/your/host/all-databases.sql